-- A. Each undergraduate student shall be a non-voting member of the Assembly; such members may participate in debate but may not to vote. - B. The Assembly may designate any faculty member, employee, or graduate or professional student as a non-voting member.
+A. The Assembly may designate any faculty member, employee, graduate or professional student, or undergraduate student as a non-voting member.

-Section 4: Advisor Method of Election
+Section 4: Method of Election

-- The University President will appoint one member of the administration to serve as consultant to the SA at its meetings. - A. Each voting member of the Assembly and undergraduate representative to the University Assembly shall be elected by a single transferable voting system using the Hare Method, except as otherwise provided for in this Charter.
+A. Each voting member of the Assembly and undergraduate representative to the University Assembly shall be elected by the method set forth in the Election Rules of the Student Assembly, except as otherwise provided for in this Charter.

-Section 5: Absentees Term of the Assembly
+Section 5: Term of the Assembly